 Develop and implement information campaigns based on consultation with affected individuals and communities to ensure that such information is targeted to protecting human rights and promoting safe alternatives to dangerous migration routes, helping individuals and their families in making informed individual decisions rather than solely focused on promoting an agenda intending to prevent movement.
 Ensure information campaigns targeted at migrants do not foster an anti-migrant environment.

 Provide access to the internet as a tool for migrants to exercise their human rights including the right to seek, receive and impart information and ideas of all kind, regardless of frontiers, and through any media of their choice.
 This should include new forms of information-sharing migrants are using to navigate their journeys, stay in contact with families, and share their experiences, including to safely report gender-based and sexual violence.
-Ensure migrants are able to retain and use their communication equipment at reception centres.
+Where appropriate, ensure migrants are able to retain and use their communication equipment at reception centres.

 Ensure migrants’ privacy online is protected as part of the realization of their right to information and in line with the protection of personal data.
 Commit to not tracking or collecting, storing or sharing data of migrants’ journeys, location data, or communications through their use of digital technologies and media, or that of those providing assistance to migrants or reporting on the situation, to limit their human rights.